SHORT TEXT ON THIS PAGE: https://www.energymatters.com.au/rebates-incentives/

 PLEASE NOTE: For information on rebates, incentives and other forms of financial support for systems 20 kW capacity and larger, please see our commercial solar incentives page.

-Households and businesses that install eligible solar panels receive Small-scale Technology Certificates (STCs).
+Households and businesses that install eligible solar panels through an accredited solar provider receive Small-scale Technology Certificates (STCs).

 STCs have a dollar value and you can redeem these in a government-regulated market.